ciren/cilib-tutorial/src/pages/runner/GAexample.md

 `Runner.repeat(1000, iterator, swarm).run(env).eval(RNG.init(12L))`

-This line of code will produce `NonEmptyList` of `Entities` after the the GA has performed 1000 itterations.
+This line of code will produce `NonEmptyList` of `Entity`s after the the GA has performed 1000 itterations.
 What you choose to do with this list is up to you.
 For example, extracting the fitsness value of each `Entity`.
 Alternatively, you can also use this line of code to print the resulys as a `String`.